AD&C Financing Survey

 NAHB’s quarterly Survey on Acquisition, Development and Construction (AD&C) Financing asks builders and developers about whether the availability of AD&C credit has improved, worsened or stayed the same since the previous quarter.
 The results are tracked within NAHB’s Net Tightening Index, which is constructed so that positive numbers indicate tightening of credit, with larger numbers indicating more widespread tightening.

-In Q1 2024, 97 builders responded to NAHB’s survey and reported the following:
+In Q2 2024, 94 builders responded to NAHB’s survey and reported the following:

 Interest Rates

-The average effective interest rates from Q4 2023 to Q1 2024 were reported as below.
+The average effective interest rates from Q1 2024 to Q2 2024 were reported as below.
 The effective interest rate takes the contract interest rate and initial points charged into account.
-The changes in the effective interest rates below were driven primarily by the initial points charged.
+Trends on average initial points were mixed in the second quarter but effective interest rates rose on three of the four categories of AD&C loans in the second quarter.

-• Loan for land acquisition increased from 10.58% to 11.09% (the highest these rates have been since 2018 when NAHB began tracking the effective interest rates).
+• Loans for land acquisition increased from 11.09% to 12.22% (the highest these rates have been since NAHB began tracking the effective interest rates in 2018)

 Credit Availability